-- ✓ The level of Commercial Sponsorship should reflect a commercially reasonable fee in exchange for the marketing and promotional benefits received by the Company, such as advertising, signage, display/exhibit space, or other promotional opportunities; and - The Commercial Sponsorship must comply with applicable laws governing the marketing and promotion of its products.
+- The level of Commercial Sponsorship should reflect a commercially reasonable fee in exchange for the marketing and promotional benefits received by the Company, such as advertising, signage, display/exhibit space, or other promotional opportunities; and - The Commercial Sponsorship must comply with applicable laws governing the marketing and promotion of its products.

 Companies may partner with Health Care Professionals to conduct joint education and marketing programs designed to highlight both Medical Technology and a Health Care Professional's ability to diagnose or treat medical conditions.
-A Company and a Health Care Professional should serve as bona fide partners, and contributions and costs should be shared fairly and equitably between the parties.